 The organization's business continuity is supported by several aspects that are considered essential.
-Dhanda & Shrotryia mapped out the supporting elements of business sustainability and business models that support sustainability [5].
-Boffo et al. [3] developed a spectrum of social and financial investments [7].
+Dhanda & Shrotryia mapped out the supporting elements of business sustainability and business models that support sustainability [10].
+Boffo et al develop a spectrum of social and financial investments [5].
 First is philanthropy.
 Philanthropy has two aspects: traditional and venture.
-Traditional focuses on giving grants, while venture philanthropy focuses on the investment approach.
+Traditional focuses on giving grants,s while venture philanthropy focuses on investment approaches.
 Second, social impact investing.
 This includes social investing and impact investing.
-Social investment focuses on social and environmental outcomes and expects financial results.
+The social investment focuses on social and environmental outcomes and expects financial results.
 Impact investing focuses on assets that measure environmental and social effects, expecting a financial product.
 Third, sustainable and responsible investing.
 This aspect focuses on ESG investments.
 The goal is to increase long-term value by focusing on ESG factors and mitigating risks while identifying growth opportunities.
 Fourth conventional financial investing.
 This aspect only focuses on investment.
 The right business continuity strategy will affect performance in the long term.
 This also occurs in SME management.
 The strategy in question is, first, a strategy that has an orientation to aspects of innovation and creativity.
 Second, having a focus on customer satisfaction becomes essential.
 Third, the company consistently builds a corporate image to provide good services and products.
-Fourth, companies must strengthen differentiation and create products for consumers as the target market [4].
-Companies are expected to have strategic flexibility [8].
-This strategic flexibility is a company's capability to act proactively and quickly against changing competitive conditions to develop competitive advantages [7, 9, 10].
+Fourth, companies must strengthen differentiation and create products for consumers as the target market [16].
+Companies are expected to have strategic flexibility [11].
+This strategic flexibility is a company's capability to act proactively and quickly against changing competitive conditions to develop competitive advantages [3,19, 14].

-Understanding ESG can also be seen in Latané's Social Impact Theory.
+Understanding ESG can also be seen in 2 atané's Social Impact Theory.
 This theory consists of strength (S), immediacy (I), and the number of actors involved (N).
-Social impacts affect all the consequences, both directly and indirectly, caused by the actions of public or private organizations to fulfill the organization's interests [3].
-The social impact of business and the tools used by various actors (including government, public institutions, companies, and NGOs) have been analyzed by several researchers [11].
-In addition, the involvement of all actors in stakeholders is also a business decision that can have social impacts [3].
+Social impacts affect all the consequences, both directly and indirectly, caused by the actions of public or private organizations to fulfill the organization's interests [5].
+The social impact of business and the tools used by various actors (including government, public institutions, companies, and NGOs) have been analyzed by several researchers [1].
+In addition, the involvement of all actors in stakeholders is also a business decision that can have social impacts [10].
 Economic size includes financial and non-financial aspects.
-This can be seen in revenue, productivity, and return on investment [12].
-The social part contributes to public health [13].
+This can be seen in revenue, productivity, and return on investment [18].
+The social part contributes to public health [8].
 On the other hand, social aspects are measured from employee satisfaction, health, and safety in the work environment, customer satisfaction, and the organization's contribution to society in general.
 Other measures also include the environment, which is related to company activities that impact the environment, especially emissions.

-3 Research Methods
+3 Research methods

-This study applied a qualitative approach that focuses on defining aspects.
+This study uses a qualitative approach that focuses on defining aspects.
 Data were collected through interviews with 24 employees working in various sectors: manufacturing, government, services, NGOs, and education.
 The consideration for selecting the informants is that they are managerial employees who have worked for more than five years in the current organization.
 They already have an administrative position and are capable of making decisions.
-The analysis of this research used thematic analysis.
-This study combined Thomson Reuters, MSCI, and Bloomberg measurements.
+The analysis of this research uses thematic analysis.
+This study uses a combination of Thomson Reuters, MSCI, and Bloomberg measurements.
 This combination of measures is considered because of the complementarity of the indicators that are not present in the other measurements.